kabirpatel1/tesla-enterprise-systems-process-redesign/README.md

 ### TO-BE Process: Redesigned Collaboration Workflow

 ![TO-BE Process](images/To_be.png)
-*Future-state EPC diagram incorporating a real-time collaboration platform.
+*Future-state EPC diagram incorporating a real time collaboration platform.
 Suppliers edit contracts directly on the platform, legal is notified automatically, and rejected contracts trigger immediate platform feedback to the supplier.*

 **Improvements delivered by the TO-BE process:**
 - Suppliers edit contracts directly on a secure collaboration platform, eliminating the download and re-upload steps